 - You can now choose between QHD and full HD display resolution.

-Download Android 7.0 Nougat Firmware on AT&T Galaxy S7/S7 Edge
+Download Android 7.0 Nougat Firmware for AT&T Galaxy S7/S7 Edge

 Galaxy S7 SM-G930A:

 UPDATE: The latest G930AUCS4BQE1 (Nougat) firmware is now available for the AT&T Galaxy S7 (SM-G930).
 It’s a multi-file firmware and you can download it below:

 (Having downloaded the 4 files, don’t forget to replace the “.rar” extension of the files with “.md5”.)

 UPDATE: The latest G935AUCU4BQF3 (Nougat) firmware is now available for the AT&T Galaxy S7 Edge (SM-G935).
 It’s a multi-file firmware and you can download it below: